A water leak can be a small thing, at least at first. However, a leak left unattended can lead to water damage.

 Additionally, homeowners should look out for mold growth which can indicate a larger problem with water infiltration into their home’s structure.
 If mold growth exceeds ten square feet, you need to call in a water damage expert as per EPA guidelines.

-Water damage can lead to health risks due to mold growth or contamination from sewage backup or other sources.
+Water damage can lead to health risks due to mold growth or contamination from a clog, backup, or other sources.
 A water damage removal expert will have the proper tools and experience to deal with the problem properly.

 How To Find the Source of the Leak